t h i n

 The ‘blue’, for me is the sky.
 Clouds appear ‘in’ the sky like ‘figures’ on a blue ‘ground’ – even when they ‘conspire’ to totally occlude it.

-The blue sky has a particular conceptual acutance, in that it didn’t actually exist as a tangible measurable phenomenon – it can only be beheld optically, as it is ‘simply’ a product of the sun’s light.
+The blue sky has a particular conceptual acutance, in that it doesn’t actually exist as a tangible measurable phenomenon – it can only be beheld optically, as it is ‘simply’ a product of the sun’s light.
 You can no more touch the blue sky than you can touch the referent in photographs, they are both forever at a distance - yet persistently ‘there’.

 untitled ( Atmosphere )